 After the war Circuit Riders arrived, and churches were planted along the Maumee River.
 In 1836, St Paul's Methodist Episcopal Church was the first church built within the Toledo city limits.
 From St. Paul's a mission Sunday School was started on Harrison St. in South Toledo by Robert and Sarah Hunter in 1854.
 This organization grew into Centenary Methodist Episcopal Church Mission and would eventually become Broadway Methodist Episcopal Church in 1868.
-The Pregnancy Center has compassionately counseled women experiencing unplanned pregnancy since 1984.
+The Pregnancy Center (affiliated with Bella Vita Network) has compassionately counseled women on their pregnancy options since 1984.

-The Toledo International Hospitality Program Don White directed this friendship partner program at the University of Toledo from 1999 -2015.
+The Toledo International Hospitality Program Don White directed this friendship partner program at the University of Toledo from 1999-2015.
 Working with his wife Betsy they continue to lead COTC's involvement which matches international students with host families that meet about once a month, providing the students a touchpoint into American culture and an opportunity to develop friendships.